Ridesharing Driver

 • About

-Updated May 27, 2015 By Doug HLeave a Comment
+By Doug H, Updated May 27, 2015 Leave a Comment

 Have you ever wondered how all those Lyft cars get their fuzzy pink mustaches?
 After you become an approved driver, Lyft sends you a big box containing all the stuff you need to start driving.
 Here’s the cool part: It’s all free!